leej3/pandoc_resume/markdown/resume_John_Lee.md

 Experience
 ---
-**Software Engineer:** 2018-2020, National Institute of Mental Health, Bethesda, Maryland
+**DevOps Engineer:** 2018-2020, National Institute of Mental Health, Bethesda, Maryland

 *NIMH, with a budget of $1.5 billion, is the largest research organization specializing in mental illness in the world.*